 SVS Announces New Global Guideline on Chronic Limb-Threatening Ischemia

-May 13, 2019—The Society for Vascular Surgery (SVS) announced that a global guideline on managing chronic limb-threatening ischemia (CLTI) will be published as a supplement to the June edition of Journal of Vascular Surgery.
-It will be available online ahead of print in the second half of May at vsweb.org/CLTIGuideline.
+June 1, 2019—The Society for Vascular Surgery (SVS) announced that a global guideline on managing chronic limb-threatening ischemia (CLTI) was published as a supplement to the June edition of Journal of Vascular Surgery (2019:69;Supplement3S–125S).
+It was first available online at vsweb.org/CLTIGuideline.